CRamsan/thePythonProxy/README.md

 The official Python documentation on socket programming was used extensively: http://docs.python.org/3.3/howto/sockets.html

-In addition, open-source program *python-proxy*, developed by Fábio Domingues, was used to guide certain parts of our implementation: https://code.google.com/p/python-proxy/
+In addition, the open-source program *python-proxy*, developed by Fábio Domingues, was used to guide certain parts of our implementation: https://code.google.com/p/python-proxy/

 This code for this program has been placed in the references/ directory, for your convenience.

 Running the Proxy
 -----------------